henrybuilt/jcn/README.md

 #### app.jcon

-Components the primary focus of most front-end applications, but apps also have logic/helpers, assets, and dependencies.
+Components are the primary focus of most front-end applications, but apps also have logic/helpers, assets, and dependencies.

-JCON is typically used in a larger app.jcon file that describes the entire app - metadata, dependencies, components, etc...
+JCON is typically used in a larger app.jcon file that describes the entire app—metadata, dependencies, components, etc.

-JCON files can be edited directly, but the core value in them is that they're easy to build tools around - so we recommend using a tool like Scaffolding to edit them.
+JCON files can be edited directly, but their core value is that they're easy to build tools around, so we recommend using a tool like Scaffolding to edit them.

-JCON apps are run by generating a repository (i.e. NextJS or React Native repo) which can be deployed or developed traditionally.
+JCON apps are run by generating a repository (i.e. NextJS or React Native repo), which can be deployed or developed traditionally.
 This means all of a supported framework's features are supported without performance costs because a native, unopinionated repository can be generated and deployed traditionally.

-JCON apps can use use any existing npm module including existing component libraries because of this.
+JCON apps can use any existing npm module including existing component libraries because of this.

 Please note the Further Development & Standardization section at the end for more details on the future of the standard.